-¶109. (d) The Board decision and rationale for reduction in force shall be shared with all affected Administrators and with S.A.W.

-¶110. (e) In the event of the elimination of an administrative position covered by this Agreement, the Administrator holding said position may be transferred by the Board to any other position covered by this Agreement for which the Administrator holds proper certification and qualifications as follows:

-¶111.
-1. Any administrator relieved of his/her duties because of reduction of staff or elimination of position shall be offered an administrative vacancy, if one exists, in his/her classification for which he/she is certified and qualified.
+- ¶103. (d) The Board decision and rationale for reduction in force shall be shared with all affected Administrators and with S.A.W. - (e) In the event of the elimination of an administrative position covered by this Agreement, the Administrator holding said position may be transferred by the Board to any other position covered by this Agreement for which the Administrator holds proper certification and qualifications as follows: - ¶105.
+1. Any administrator relieved of his/her duties because of reduction of staff or elimination of position shall be offered an administrative vacancy, if one exists, in his/her classification for which he/she is certified and qualified. - ¶106.

-¶112.
 2. If there is no existing administrative opening in his/her classification, the displaced administrator shall be offered the position of an administrator who has the least seniority in his/her present classification, provided he/she is certified and qualified for the position.

-¶113.
+Qualifications shall be determined in the discretion of the Superintendent of Schools, which discretion shall not be unreasonably exercised. - ¶107.
 3. If there is no existing administrative vacancy in his/her classification and the displaced administrator has the least seniority in his/her present classification, he/she will be offered an administrative vacancy, if one exists, firstly, in the next highest administrative classification below that occupied by the displaced administrator and, secondly, in any other lower classification, for which the displaced administrator is certified and qualified.

-¶114.
-4. If there are no existing administrative vacancies in any administrative classification, and the displaced administrator has the least seniority in his/her present classification, but has administrative seniority over an administrator in another classification for which the displaced administrator is certified and qualified, the displaced administrator will be offered such position, firstly of the administrator occupying the highest classification below that which the displaced administrator occupied and, secondly, any other position occupied by the least senior administrator in any other lower classification.
+Qualifications shall be determined in the discretion of the Superintendent of Schools, which discretion shall not be unreasonably exercised. - ¶108.
+4. If there are no existing administrative vacancies in any administrative classification, and the displaced administrator has the least seniority in his/her present classification, but has administrator seniority over an administrator in another classification for which the displaced administrator is certified and qualified, the displaced administrator will be offered such position, firstly of the administrator occupied and, secondly, any other position occupied by the least senior administrator in any other lower classification. - ¶109.

-¶115.
 5. For purposes of this Article, administrative classifications shall be ranked as follows:

 (i) High School Principal

 (ii) Middle School Building Principal

+(iii) PreK-8 Principal

+(iv) Elementary Principal

-(iii) High School Vice-Principal
+(v) High School Vice-Principal

-(iv) Middle School House Principal
+(vi) Middle School Vice Principal

-(v) K-5 Principal

-(vi) Supervisor (12 Mo.)

-(vii) Supervisor (10 Mo.)
+(vii) Supervisor (12 Mo.)

-(viii) Supervising Vice-Principal
+(ix) Elementary Vice-Principal